 This is Hannah’s strategy, which she says has been the most successful to date.
 But who should you target?
 It helps to see your network in terms of circles.
 The first circle consists of family and close friends.
 If they are rarely much help in professional matters, then reach out to people in your second circle.
-That might include acquaintances, former colleagues or people you have connected with on LinkedIn, for example.
+That might include acquaintances, former colleagues, or people you have connected with on LinkedIn, for example.
 They can often be a valuable resource, as they know a bit about you and will be able to get the ball rolling.

-“Your nearest and dearest aren’t the most objective.
+“Your nearest and dearest aren’t the most objectives.
 The people who love you assume you’re going to find a job, but they don’t know your real value in the job market,” said Hannah.
 She suggests focusing on the third circle, which she says is the most useful.
-This circle, made up of friends of friends, is by far the widest in scope and can allow you to get in touch with many professions, sectors and companies.
+This circle, made up of friends of friends, is by far the widest in scope and can allow you to get in touch with many professions, sectors, and companies.
 Relationships within this circle are more formal, but also more professional.
 So they can be more effective in helping your research.

-To maximise your impact when reaching out to your network for ideas and help, it is important that your requests be clear.
+To maximize your impact when reaching out to your network for ideas and help, it is important that your requests be clear.
 Instead of asking someone to share your CV, it’s better to ask them simply to put you in touch with the relevant person.
-That way, you will be better able to control the communication.
+That way, you will be better able to control communication.
 “It’s not effective to ask people to share your CV, it’s better to ask them for contact information for specific people that you will then contact yourself,” said Hannah, adding that this could make all the difference.